Nicolás Nynkeu

-Nicolás Niverge Nynkeu (born 14 December 1982 in Douala) is a Cameroonian footballer who plays as a midfielder for the German club FC Germania Neureut.
+Nicolás Niverge Nynkeu (born 14 December 1982) is a Cameroonian former footballer who played as a midfielder.

-Nynkeu started his career with local club AS Babimbi in 2000, before signing for Bosnian side Kiseljak in 2003.
+Born in Douala, Nynkeu started his career with local club AS Babimbi in 2000, before signing for Bosnian side Kiseljak in 2003.
 After spending a year as a player at Kiseljak, Nynkeu moved to Žepče, where he first started playing professionally.
-In July 2006 he left for Croatian lower level side Junak Sinj, where he stayed for six months and then had spells with NK Croatia Sesvete and Hrvatski Dragovoljac before joining Slaven Belupo in July 2008.
+In July 2006 he left for Croatian lower level side Junak Sinj, where he stayed for six months and then had spells with Croatia Sesvete and Hrvatski Dragovoljac before joining Slaven Belupo in July 2008.
 In 2011 Nynkeu moved to Vinogradar.

-Since early 2017, Nynkeu has been playing for FC Germania Neureut, achieving promotion with them to the eighth tier of German football in 2018.